-First annual surveillance audit to assess the CH's conformance to SBP standards 1, 2, 4, and 5 and respective Instruction Notes and Documents.
-The audit included on-site visits to the pellet mill in Armstrong and forest level evaluations.
-Port facility, Fibreco Export Inc. in Vancouver, BC, Canada was also visited as part of this audit.
+Main (initial) audit to assess the CH's conformance to SBP standards 1, 2, 4, and 5 and respective Instruction Notes and Documents.
+The evaluation included on-site visits to the pellet mill in Smithers and forest level evaluations.
+Port facilities namely Westview in Prince Rupert, BC, and/or Fibreco Export Inc.in Vancouver, BC, Canada were visited earlier in the year.